-As noted on the chart in Figure 2, the overall PCI of 71 is considered "Good" by definition of PCI shown in Figure 10 (page 1), "Relationship between PCI and Condition," of this report.
-From the generalized pavement deterioration curve shown in Figure 12 (page 5), "Pavement Deterioration Curve," of this report, a PCI below 70 signifies a pavement at risk.
+As noted on the chart in Figure 5, the overall PCI of 71 is considered "Good" or near "At Risk" by definition of PCI shown in Figure 1 (page 1), "Relationship between PCI and Condition," of this report.
+From the generalized pavement deterioration curve shown in Figure 3 (page 5), "Pavement Deterioration Curve," of this report, a PCI below 70 signifies a pavement at risk.
 The roadway network's life and deterioration accelerates rather rapidly at a PCI between 50 and 69 and if repairs are delayed by just a few years, preventative maintenance could increase the cost of the treatment significantly, as much as ten times.